molily/molily.de/_posts/2020-11-21-testing-angular.md

 It is a common task in tests to simulate user input like clicking, typing in text, moving pointers and pressing keys.
 From an Angular perspective, user input causes DOM events.
 The Component template registers event handlers using the schema `(event)="handler($event)"`.
 In the test, we need to simulate an event to call these handlers.

+<aside class="margin-note">Trigger event handler</aside>

 `DebugElement` has a useful method for firing events: `triggerEventHandler`.
-This method calls all event handlers for a given event type (like `click`).
+This method calls all event handlers for a given event type like `click`.
 As a second parameter, it expects a fake event object that is passed to the handlers:

 ```typescript
 incrementButton.triggerEventHandler('click', {